brandur/sorg/content/passages-drafts/001-portland.md

 by a group of tall trees (which many of us wearing jackets on the hot day were very thankful for).
-Will officiated, using notes taped to the inside of a hardbound copy of Homer's Odyssey.
+Will officiated, using notes taped to the inside of a hardbound copy of Homer's _Odyssey_.
 Dinner was accompanied by speeches from the fathers of the bridge and groom, and followed by dancing at sunset, enabled by special varieties of margaritas and mint julips designed by Sam and Blake.
 We